kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 The handshake protocol is used to negotiate the security parameters of a connection, as in TLS 1.3.
-It uses the same messages, expect for the addition of a `KEMCiphertext` message and does not use the `CertificateVerify` one.
+It uses the same messages, expect for the addition of a `KEMEncapsulation` message and does not use the `CertificateVerify` one.

 ~~~